chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 		`);
 	}

-	/* … and here we'll set up each of the properties, in the section below */ }
+	/* … and here we’ll set up each of the properties, in the section below */ }
 ```